 - 8. If you want to specify the number of barcode characters the library reports, enter a number from 1 to 16 in the Select the number of characters to report field.
 If your labels include a checksum, the number you enter includes the checksum character.
 The default number of characters is 16. - 9.
 Click Run Utility.

 When the utility completes, the LCM reboots.
 After the library completes its initialization, it rescans the barcode labels of all media in the library.
-This rescan takes up to 45 minutes per frame to complete.
+This rescan takes approximately 18 seconds per cartridge.